ranfysvalle02/noisy-danger/README.md

 ### From Text to Numbers: Text Vectorization

 Clean text is great, but deep learning models need numerical data to work their magic.
 This is where text vectorization comes in.
-Techniques like [Bag-of-Words (BoW)](https://github.com/ranfysvalle02/just-a-bag-of-words), TF-IDF, and word embeddings convert text into numerical representations.
+Techniques like [Bag-of-Words (BoW)](https://github.com/ranfysvalle02/just-a-bag-of-words), and word embeddings convert text into numerical representations.

 ### Understanding Text Vectorization Techniques